New Cabinets, Cutting Station, and Puppy in Sewing Room

 Let me unplug that power cord for you.

 Perhaps I won’t be spending a lot of time in my sewing room this summer.
-For now, I’m totally fine with this little interruption.
+For now, I’m fine with this little interruption.

 Joyfully,